Dahbaeraychy/interactive-banner/README.md

-# Phabricator Wikimedia Banner Component
+# Interactive Banner For Outreachy Contribution

-This repository contains a React-based banner component system designed for Wikimedia projects.
+This repository contains the code for an interactive banner designed for Wikimedia Outreachy 2025.
 The banners are highly customizable and support multiple styles, including **Minimal**, **Modern**, and **Retro**.
 The project is built using **Next.js** and includes features like dynamic styling and a color picker for real-time customization.

 ---